vestrel00/contacts-android/DEV_NOTES.md

 #### Data `StructuredName`

-The `DISPLAY_NAME` of the `StructuredName` row in the Data table is automatically set by the Contacts Provider by combining the other name elements; `GIVEN_NAME`, `FAMILY_NAME`, etc.
-For example, if given and family name is "vandolf" and "estrellado", then the display name will be set to "vandolf estrellado".
+The `DISPLAY_NAME` is the unstructured representation of the name.
+It is made up of structured components; `PREFIX`, `GIVEN_NAME`, `MIDDLE_NAME`, `FAMILY_NAME`, and `SUFFIX`.

+When updating or inserting a row;

-The inverse is also true.
-If the display name is provided but not the other elements (given name, family name, etc), then the Contacts Provider will automatically derive the other values from the display name.
-For example, if the display name is set to "vandolf estrellado", then the given and family names are "vandolf" and "estrellado" respectively.
+- If the display name is null and there are non-null structured components provided (e.g. given and family name), the Contacts Provider will automatically set the display name by combining the structured components.
+- If the display name is not null and all structured components are null, the Contacts Provider automatically (to the best of its ability) derive the values for all the structured components.
+- If the display name and structured components are not null, the Contacts Provider does nothing automatically.

 #### Data `StructuredPostal`

-The `FORMATTED_ADDRESS` of the `StructuredPostal` row in the data table is automatically set by the Contacts Provider by combining the other address elements; `STREET`, `CITY`, etc. This is similar to the `StructuredName`.

-The inverse may not be true as the Contacts Provider does not seem to be able to derived the other address elements from the `FORMATTED_ADDRESS`.
+The `FORMATTED_ADDRESS` is the unstructured representation of the postal address.
+It is made up of structured components; `STREET`, `POBOX`, `NEIGHBORHOOD`, `CITY`, `REGION`, `POSTCODE`, and `COUNTRY`.

+When updating or inserting a row;

+- If the formatted address is null and there are non-null structured components provided (e.g. street and city), the Contacts Provider will automatically set the formatted address by combining the structured components.
+- If the formatted address is not null and all structured components are null, the Contacts Provider automatically sets the street value to the formatted address.
+- If the formatted address and structured components are not null, the Contacts Provider does nothing automatically.

 #### Groups Table & Accounts